 Located in the north of the island (the area is called Marina Grande), the port of Capri is the first tourist postcard that welcomes visitors arriving on the island.
 It's protected by two large artificial docks.

-Part of the port is used for commercial and passenger traffic; the tourist side, however, welcomes yachts and large boats of the many boaters who frequent Capri during the summer.
-Of course, there is also an area reserved for fishing boats.
+Part of the port is used for commercial and passenger traffic; instead, the tourist side welcomes the large boats of the many yachtsmen who frequent Capri during the summer.
+Obviously there is also an area reserved for fishing boats.

 Connections with Naples and Sorrento are guaranteed all year round.
 During the summer, there are connections with Castellamare, Positano, Amalfi, Salerno and Ischia.
 There are no direct connections with Procida (you have to go from Naples or Ischia).
 During the winter months the connections with Naples and Sorrento are less than the period from Easter to October.

 The ferry takes 50 to 80 minutes to reach Naples, while the hydrofoil takes 50 minutes.
 The type of ship affects travel times (fast ferry takes less time and costs more).
 To reach Sorrento, however, it takes 25 minutes by ferry; 20 minutes by hydrofoil.